On the Relationship Between Antibunching and Entanglement in Resonance Fluorescence

-Interestingly, in addition to the entanglement, we also observe strong single photon coherence as validated by the high visibility of the interference fringes of the individual interferometers in Fig.~\ref{fig2}.
-In order to understand how resonance fluorescence can simultaneously feature entanglement and single photon coherence one has to look in more detail at their physical origin.
-The high visibility observed in Fig.~\ref{fig2} under low saturation stems from the predominance of coherently scattered light in the resonance fluorescence with its well defined coherence properties.
-In contrast to this, the entanglement properties are inherently linked to the nonclassical photon statistics of the light and thus to the destructive quantum interference of the coherent and incoherent components \cite{Masters2023}.
-As this interference prevails over all drive strengths of the emitter, one expects no change of entanglement with increasing saturation while the coherent component decreases, and thus the single photon visibility reduces.
-However, the maximum entangled photon pair rate that can be measured depends on saturation as it is given by a trade-off between photon flux and the limited duration of photon antibunching.
-A maximum pair rate of about $2\%$ of the maximum single-photon scattering rate $\gamma$ should be achieved at $s_0=4$, see Supplementary Materials.
+Finally, it is worth noting that the resonance fluorescence can exhibit a high degree of first-order coherence, as evidenced by the high visibility of the interference fringes observed in the individual interferometers, see Fig.~\ref{fig2}.
+To understand how high-fidelity entangled photon pairs can emerge from such a coherent light field, it is necessary to examine the physical origins of both first-order coherence and entanglement in greater detail.
+The high-visibility data in Fig.~\ref{fig2} arises from the coherently scattered component of resonance fluorescence, which dominates for weak saturation \cite{CohenTan2004}.
+In contrast, the coincidence detection rate---central to the entanglement measurement---is governed by the incoherent component, whose overall power contribution is negligible in this regime.
+As the saturation increases, the relative contribution of the coherent component decreases \cite{CohenTan2004}, leading to reduced visibility (Fig.~\ref{fig2}) but an enhanced rate of entangled photon pair generation.
+The maximum achievable pair rate is then determined by a trade-off between photon flux and the decreasing antibunching timescale $\Delta\tau$.
+Under optimal conditions, a maximum pair rate of approximately $7\,\%$ of the single-photon scattering rate $\gamma$ can be reached at $s_0 = 4$ (see Supplementary Materials).